What Survey Instruments Are Used?

 Course evaluations at DePaul are conducted entirely online and are available to students via mobile devices.
 To help raise rates of return, faculty are strongly encouraged to allow students in face-to-face courses to fill out evaluations during class time, using a mobile device.
-Here are some recommendations on how to handle the process:
+Here are some recommendations on how to handle the process, according to a policy developed by Faculty Council in collaboration with Academic Affairs:

 - Alert students in advance of the scheduled day of evaluation, so that they can plan to bring a mobile device to class.
 Faculty members may want to include this information in their syllabi.